Co Antrim bonfire set for new world record in memory of fall victim

 He said a lot of additional thought and work was put into this year’s pyre given the greater height.

-“If you’ve seen it, you’ll see all the blue and red palettes.
-They are a stronger palette, and take a lot more weight and pressure.
+“If you’ve seen it, you’ll see all the blue and red pallets.
+They are a stronger pallet, and take a lot more weight and pressure.
 That was key for us, to be safe and get the height.”

 A local company is to take measurements of the pyre and issue a certificate which the bonfire committee will send to the Guinness Book of Records for consideration.